 In order to make informed planning decisions that support City policy goals, policy makers need baseline information on potential historic resources, both individually and collectively as districts.
 Before buildings are torn down or neighborhoods irreparably altered, it is useful to ask if they have some significance to the community.
 Without information about our historic resources, bad planning decisions will inevitably be made.
 And without critical data on the number and location of existing cultural resources, an adequate evaluation of the impacts becomes impossible.

-San Mateo’s General Plan 2040 anticipates that in the next twenty years San Mateo will undergo an almost unprecedented level of population, jobs and housing growth.
-Even the least disruptive of the three alternative scenarios contemplated will increase population by 30%, jobs by 20% and housing by 27%.
-The most aggressive alternative calls for population and housing growth exceeding 50% of 2020 levels.
+San Mateo’s General Plan 2040 anticipates that in the next twenty years San Mateo will undergo an unprecedented level of population, jobs and housing growth.
+The most aggressive alternative, chosen by the City Council, calls for population and housing growth exceeding 50% of 2020 levels - the equivalent to adding the populations of both San Carlos and Burlingame to the City of San Mateo.
 The impacts of this growth will be felt city-wide, effecting every neighborhood in every corner of the city in residential and commercial districts alike.

 ~ ~ ~